drogers98/WMISoapBuilder/README.md

 - delete any old version of SOAPNotes.apk, if present.
 Otherwise the following will fail.
 - /Users/EBSrockyMtn/Development/adt-bundle-mac-x86_64-20140702/sdk/build-tools/21.1.1/zipalign -v 4 SOAPNotes-release-unsigned.apk SOAPNotes.apk

-Hinges on the keystore.
-Needs to be the same!
-Password: Rogers200!!!